Wheel of Fortune (American game show): Previous rules

-Before December 1981, the show did not feature a permanent bonus round.
+Before December 1981, the show did not feature a bonus round.
 However, two experimental bonus rounds were attempted before then.
 In 1978, some episodes featured a round known as the "Star Bonus", where a star-shaped token was placed on the wheel.
 Contestants who picked up the token played an additional round at the end of the game to win one of four prizes, whose value determined the difficulty of the puzzle.
-The contestant provided four consonants and a vowel, and was given 15 seconds to attempt solving.
+The contestant provided four consonants and a vowel, and was given fifteen seconds to attempt solving.
 In one week of episodes airing in March 1980, contestants who won the main game were given 30 seconds to attempt solving a puzzle for a chance to win a luxury automobile, in a week called "Super Wheel Bonus Week".
 When the current bonus round was introduced in 1981, no letters were provided automatically.
-The contestant asked for five consonants and a vowel, and then had fifteen seconds to attempt solving the puzzle.
+Contestants chose five consonants and a vowel, and then had fifteen seconds to attempt solving the puzzle after their letters were revealed.
 Also, bonus prizes were selected by the contestant at the start of the round.
 The current time limit and rules for letter selection were introduced on October 3, 1988.
-Starting on September 4, 1989, bonus prizes were selected by the contestant choosing from one of five envelopes labeled W, H, E, E, and L. One prize was always $25,000 in cash, and the rest were changed weekly.
+In the nighttime version, from season 7 to season 19 (September 4, 1989 to October 19, 2001), bonus prizes were selected by the contestant choosing from one of five envelopes labeled W, H, E, E, and L. One prize was always $25,000 in cash, and the rest were changed weekly, though one prize was usually a car.
 Any prize that was won was taken out of rotation for the rest of the week.
 From 1998 to 2001, the $25,000 remained in-place for each episode during the entire week, regardless if it was won.
 In 2001, three car envelopes and two $25,000 envelopes were available the entire week of shows.
-These envelopes were replaced with the bonus wheel on October 22, 2001.
-If the bonus round wheel's spin did not land on the $100,000 envelope, the host reveals the location of the $100,000 envelope after the bonus round.
+The five-envelope format was replaced by the current bonus wheel on October 22, 2001.
+From season 19 to 27, the minimum cash value was $25,000.
+From season 28 to 31, the minimum cash value was $30,000.
+From season 32 to 40, the minimum was $1,000 multiplied by the season number.